tomverbeure/panologic-g2/README.md

   That's right: there are 2 SDRAM chips on this board!
 Each one has 512Mbit in x16 configuration, good for 128MByte per DRAM and 256MByte total.

   Theoretical peak BW is 3.2GByte/s, which is pretty decent.

+  1920x1200x24@60 requires an average BW of only 3.3 Gbit/s, or 6.6Gbit/s with 2 screen attached.
+So there's definitely way more BW available than strictly needed.

 * Wolfson WM8750BG Audio Codec